description

 Arkadi monastery

-The 16th century monastery of Arkadi is located 22 km south-east of Rethimnon and posses an impressive Venetian baroque church building.
+The 16th century monastery of Arkadi is located 22 km south-east of Rethymnon and possesses an impressive Venetian baroque church building.
 Its main claim to fame is however of more historical nature: in 1866, the Turks sent massive forces to quell insurrections on the island.
 Hundreds of men, women and children fled their villages and took shelter in the monastery.
 When 2000 Turkish soldiers attacked the building, rather than surrender, the Cretans set alight a store of gunpowder.
 The explosion killed almost everyone, Turks included.

 Arkadi remains a symbol of Cretan defiance against those who want to subdue them.